 Grades and expectations: Student grades will be based on a final exam.
 Note, however, that this grade will be subject to a discretionary class participation adjustment in either direction, typically by a single increment.
-That is, work that would otherwise earn a B can be raised to a

-B+ or lowered to a B- depending on the level and quality of class contributions.
+That is, work that would otherwise earn a B can be raised to a B+ or lowered to a B- depending on the level and quality of class contributions.
 Truly exemplary in-class performance, or persistent dereliction in class preparedness and participation might warrant an even larger adjustment.

+Note, however, that irrespective of credit awarded, class participation will be mandatory.
 I cannot overemphasize the importance of, and my expectation for, active, thoughtful participation by members of the class in our discussions.
 In order for the class to be a success, it is essential that every student arrive at every class having read and carefully considered the assigned material.
 Although members of the class are always encouraged to participate in the discussion voluntarily-and I will ask for volunteers-you should expect to be called on without prior warning.
 In order to get out of the class all that it can offer (and in order to get a top grade), meaningful participation in the discussion will be essential.

 Nonetheless, I understand that unavoidable circumstances might prevent you from participating in our discussion on rare occasions.
-If circumstances prevent you from being prepared for a class, please tell me before we begin.
+If circumstances prevent you from being prepared for a class, please tell me before we begin; I have no desire to embarrass you by calling on you when you are unprepared.